-DPTI advised that the preparation of financial statement reports and project management reports was interrupted only between April and June 2014 when significant effort and resources were prioritised to process outstanding claims as quickly as possible and to determine with a high degree of certainty the financial status of the project.
-In addition, DPTI indicated that during this period, it was in regular contact with the project and cost managers and kept up to date with the reconciliation of claims and the project's overall financial position.
-Lastly, DPTI responded that it will ensure financial statement reports are prepared in line with post construction project governance arrangements.
+The Report further conveyed that DPTI advised that the preparation of financial statement reports and project management reports was interrupted when significant effort and resources were prioritised to process outstanding claims and to determine with a high degree of certainty the financial status of the project.
+In addition, DPTI was in regular contact with the project manager and cost consultant and kept up to date with the reconciliation of claims and the project's overall financial position.